The Best Family Sedans of 2025

 Mazda Mazda3

-The Mazda3 is actually offered in two different body styles: You can get it as a four-door sedan or a “five-door” hatchback.
-We are, of course, focusing on the sedan for this article.
+The Mazda3 is actually offered in two different body styles: You can get it as a four-door sedan or a five-door hatchback.
+Let's take a closer look at the sedan.

 Though we don’t have any true sports cars on this list of family vehicles, Mazda’s compact car could certainly be said to offer a sporty driving experience.
-With premium fuel in the available turbocharged 2.5-liter four-cylinder, it’ll get 250 horsepower and 320 lb-ft of torque, and even with regular fuel, the Mazda3 can give the Volkswagen Jetta GLI a run for its money.
-It’s also one of few new cars available in the US with a manual transmission, which certainly scores points in our book.
-If your family can live with the head room, which clocks in at 38 inches up front and 37.3 in the back, this is a great little package to consider.
+With premium gasoline fueling the available turbocharged 2.5-liter four-cylinder, it’ll produce 250 hp and 320 lb-ft of torque.
+Fill the tank with lower-octane fuel and those ratings drop a bit, but even then the Mazda3 can give the Volkswagen Jetta GLI a run for its money.
+If your family can live with the head room, which measures 38 inches up front and 37.3 in the back, this is a great little package to consider.

 2024 Mercedes-Benz E-Class